-With interest rates currently so low, people are on the lookout for savings and investments that could give them a better return on their hard-earned money.
+With interest rates currently so low, people are on the lookout for a better return on their money.
+So fraudsters are using bonds and ISAs - popular savings and investment products – to promote too-good-to-be-true deals, often with supposedly high returns, to lure in their victims.

-They’ve also been setting up fake comparison-style sites to get your information and make themselves look legitimate when they contact you.
+They’ve also set up fake comparison-style sites to get your information and make themselves look legitimate when they contact you.
 As you've given your details voluntarily on these sites in the first place, you don't suspect a thing.

-Once you visit these websites, they may email you to ask for your personal – and possibly financial – information.
+Once you visit these websites, they may ask for your personal – and possibly financial – information.
+Some of these fraudsters have even asked people to send a photograph of themselves holding their ID.
 They may encourage you to set up bonds and ISAs with them, which turn out to be fake.
-Because you think you’ve gone onto a real website, you may be likely to hand your information over willingly.

 Some sites to be wary of